Explore ways to engage with Cornell Bowers CIS.

 Collaborate on research

 Our world-leading faculty and Ph.D. students conduct research spanning a number of core and emerging fields with applications in a variety of industries.
 Our focus on facilitating radical interdiscilinary collaboration results in innovative approaches, discoveries and solutions not possible in traditional academic environments.
-To learn more about Cornell Bowers CIS research, please explore our research institutes and initiatives and visit the department research areas below.
+To learn more about Cornell Bowers CIS research, please explore college news page and visit the department research areas below.

 Sponsor a student project